waraton/Welcome/README.md

-# Welcome
+# Welcome Repo
 ## welcome to GitHub

-This is my first re9o in GitHub. im still learning to do more on the 9latform.
+This is my first repo in GitHub.
+An introduction to working with GitHub, VS Code and Git